-Whenever any disclosure or allegation of suspected child abuse has been made, the details will need to be appropriately recorded.
+Whenever any disclosure or allegation of suspected child abuse, including physical abuse, sexual abuse, emotional abuse, neglect or violence has been made it is taken seriously and responded to promptly.
+When the disclosure or allegation is made the details are appropriately and securely recorded and retained.
 In the first instance, these could take the form of notes on any form of paper available at the time to the respondent.